slamice/wri/hipsters/chapter05~maybe.md

 "I might.
 But I don't know how many people I'm ready to fight off to get drunk on their boat."

-"I don't know... free anything sounds alright to me.
+"I don't know... free anything sounds good to me.
 But you're right it could be a joke."

 Michel shrugged "The joke is on them honestly.
 We've already all been through years of signing up and just staying at home after a few weeks."